 So I thought: why not use the tools of the trade, and create a Hurdy Gurdy using modern rapid prototyping technology: Laser Cutting and 3D printing?
 Would it be possible to create an instrument that is inexpensive to build, and still sounds well?

-The design is unconventional: it was designed from scratch to be able to build a Hurdy Gurdy with an acceptable sound, for a very good price.
+The design is unconventional: it was designed from scratch to be able to build a Hurdy Gurdy with a good sound, for a very good price.
 Therefor the construction method is in many ways different from traditional instruments.
 It does however sound quite good, and it is very playable.

 My wife Fay has taken up the challenge of shipping kits and instruments around the world.
-I build instruments when I have time, and work on further Nerdy Gurdy improvements (next to my regular job as Mechatronic System Architect).
+And we have a growing team supporting us to help us meet the demand.

 Jaap Brand